 Almarlea Speckle Park Stud was established in 2008 by Mark and Leanne Pointon.
 As an original Speckle Park Cattle breeder in Australia we have grown our stud to become one of the largest Speckle Park Studs in Australia .
 Almarlea Speckle Park Stud is located 5 kilometres from Oberon in the NSW Central Tablelands.
-We have held an annual Open Day with an offering of Speckle Park Bulls for sale by private treaty for the last 4 years.
-We also market genetics through North America which can be purchased through Origen in Montana.
+We have offered Speckle Park Bulls and and Stud Females for sale by private treaty since 2009.

 At Almarlea Speckle Park we invest a substantial amount of time and resources into researching and selecting elite genetics to meet our breeding philosophy.
 These are then selective bred into our stud program.